-An example of a translation task is Gooskens, Beijering & Heeringa (2008) who tested the intelligibility of the fable 'The North Wind and the Sun' in 18 Nordic language varieties among subjects from Copenhagen.
-The six sentences of the fable were presented sentence by sentence to the respondents with each sentence in another variety.
-To avoid learning effects the same respondents should not hear the same sentence twice and since all sentences from the 18 varieties should be presented, a total of 18 groups of respondents were tested.
-In addition to the intelligibility scores, distances between standard Danish and each of the Nordic language varieties were measured at the lexical level and at different phonetic levels.
-In order to determine how well these linguistic levels can predict intelligibility, the intelligibility scores were correlated with the linguistic distances and a number of regression analyses were carried out.
-The results show that for this particular set of closely related language varieties phonetic distances are a better predictor of intelligibility (r = -.86) than lexical distances (r = -.64).
-For other language pairs the relative contribution of various linguistic levels may be different.
+An example of a translation task is Gooskens, Beijering, and Heeringa (2008) who tested the intelligibility of "The North Wind and the Sun" in 18 Nordic language varieties among subjects from Copenhagen.
+The six sentences of the fable were presented sentence by sentence to the respondents with each sentence in a different variety.
+To avoid learning effects, the same respondents should not hear the same sentence twice, and since all sentences from the 18 varieties had to be presented, a total of 18 groups of respondents were tested.
+In addition to the intelligibility scores, distances between Standard Danish and each of the Nordic language varieties were measured at the lexical level and at different phonetic levels.
+In order to determine how well these linguistic levels can predict intelligibility, the intelligibility scores were correlated with the linguistic distances, and a number of regression analyses were carried out.
+The results show that for this particular set of closely related language varieties, phonetic distance is a better predictor of intelligibility (r = -.86) than lexical distance (r = -.64).

-Another possibility to avoid memory problems is to have the respondents translate a collection of isolated words that is representative for the test language, for example a random selection or words selected from a frequency list.
+Another possibility for avoiding memory problems is to have the respondents translate a collection of isolated words that are representative for the test language, for example, a random selection or words selected from a frequency list.
 The correction of the translations may be even more difficult than in the case of whole texts since words may have more meanings when they are presented out of context.
 Furthermore, respondents often make spelling errors that might make it unclear to the researcher whether the respondent has actually understood the test word.

-Kürschner, Gooskens & Van Bezooijen (2008) tested the intelligibility of 384 frequent Swedish words among Danish subjects via the internet.
+Kürschner, Gooskens, and Van Bezooijen (2008) tested the intelligibility of 384 frequent Swedish words among Danish subjects via the Internet.
 The translations were automatically categorized as right or wrong by the computer through a pattern match with expected answers.
-The answers which were categorized as wrong were subsequently checked manually by a Danish mother tongue speaker.
-Responses which deviated from the expected responses due to a mere spelling error were counted as correct identifications.
-Spelling errors were objectively defined as instances where only one letter had been spelt wrongly without resulting in another existing word.
-So, for example the mistake in ærende (correct ærinde) 'errand' is considered a spelling mistake and therefore counted as correct (only one wrong letter without resulting in another existing word), while aske (correct æske 'box') was not counted as correct because the mistake results in an existing word meaning 'ash'.
+The answers that were categorized as wrong were subsequently checked manually by a Danish mother-tongue speaker.
+Responses that deviated from the expected responses because of a mere spelling error were counted as correct identifications.
+Spelling errors were objectively defined as instances where only one letter had been spelled wrong without resulting in another existing word.
+So, for example, the mistake in ærende (correct ærinde 'errand') is considered a spelling mistake and therefore counted as correct (only one wrong letter without resulting in another existing word), whereas aske (correct æske 'box') was not counted as correct because the mistake results in an existing word meaning 'ash'.
 Some Swedish words have more than one possible translation.
-For example the Swedish word brist 'lack' can be translated into Danish brist or mangel, both meaning 'lack'.
+For example, the Swedish word brist 'lack' can be translated into Danish brist or mangel, both meaning 'lack'.
 Both translations were counted as correct.
 In the case of homonyms, both possible translations were accepted as correct.
 For example, Swedish här can be translated correctly into Danish hær 'army' or her 'here'.
 The aim of the investigation was to determine to which degree various linguistic factors contribute to the intelligibility of Swedish words among Danes.
-The word-intelligibility results were correlated with eleven linguistic factors.
-The results show that many different linguistic factors may influence intelligibility.
+The word intelligibility results were correlated with 11 linguistic factors.
 The highest correlation was found in the negative correlation between word intelligibility and phonetic distances.
-Also word length, different number of syllables than in Danish, foreign sounds not present in Danish, neighbourhood density, word frequency, orthography, and the absence of the prosodic phenomenon of 'stød' in Swedish had a significant influence on the level of intelligibility.
+Also, word length, different number of syllables than in Danish, foreign sounds not present in Danish, neighborhood density, word frequency, orthography, and the absence of the prosodic phenomenon of 'stød' in Swedish had a significant influence on the level of intelligibility.